SebastienTs/AutoScanJ/README.md

 - Unzip the data that you want to test to an **empty** folder
 - Create another **empty** folder (required to empty it before each run)
 - Set the variable **OfflineFilesPath** in the corresponding IJ macro to the path of the folder you unzipped the data to
-- Run the ImageJ macro and select the empty folder as experiment folder
+- Run the ImageJ macro and select the **second empty** folder as experiment folder
 - Untick "Send CAM scripts" so that the macro does not attempt to re-acquire primary scan image by controlling the microscope